 TransCanada is meeting the growing demand for energy across North America — and maximizing our pipeline infrastructure — through innovative and strategic pipeline solutions that will transport Canadian crude oil, as well as U.S. domestic crude oil to key U.S. markets in the Midwest and U.S. Gulf Coast.

-The Keystone Pipeline is a 2,150-mile (3,460-kilometre) pipeline that transports crude oil from Hardisty, Alta., to markets in the American Midwest at Wood River and Patoka in Illinois, and at Cushing, Okla..
+The Keystone Pipeline System is a 2,639-mile (4,247-kilometre) pipeline system that transports crude oil from Hardisty, Alta., to markets in the American Midwest and the U.S. Gulf Coast.
 The Canadian portion of the pipeline runs from Hardisty east into Manitoba where it turns south and crosses the border into North Dakota.
 From North Dakota, the pipeline runs south through South Dakota and Nebraska.
 At Steele City, Neb., one arm of the pipeline runs east through Missouri for deliveries into Wood River and Patoka, Illinois; another arm runs south through Oklahoma for deliveries into Cushing and continues south for deliveries into Port Arthur, Texas.

 Deliveries to Wood River and Patoka began in the summer of 2010, and deliveries to Cushing began in February of 2011.
-The pipeline system currently has the capacity to deliver up to 590,000 barrels per day (bbl/d) of Canadian crude oil into these important North American refining markets.
+Crude oil transportation service to the Gulf Coast began in January, 2014.

-For more information on becoming a Keystone customer, please see the Keystone Shipper Information.
+For more information on becoming a Keystone customer, please see Keystone Shipper Information.

 The Cushing Marketlink Project provides receipt facilities to transport U.S. crude oil production from Cushing, Okla., to the U.S. Gulf Coast using facilities that make up part of the Gulf Coast Pipeline Project.

 For more information on becoming a Marketlink customer, please see the Marketlink Shipper Information.